xubingyue/avocadodb/README_maintainers.md

 2012-01-28T19:10:23Z [10671] INFO 1 millisecond elapsed
 ```

-jsUnity on arangod
+jsUnity on avocadod
 ------------------
-you can engage single tests when running arangod with console like this:
+you can engage single tests when running avocadod with console like this:

     require("jsunity").runTest("js/server/tests/aql-queries-simple.js");

-jsUnity via arangosh
+jsUnity via avocadosh
 --------------------
-arangosh is similar, however, you can only run tests which are intended to be ran via arangosh:
+avocadosh is similar, however, you can only run tests which are intended to be ran via avocadosh:

     require("jsunity").runTest("js/client/tests/shell/shell-client.js");